9 FAM 504.3

 b.
 (U) Preference Applicants to be Reported by Priority Date: All preference applicants must be reported by priority dates, irrespective of the status of the numerical limitations to which they are subject.

 e.
-(U) Duplicative Reporting to be Avoided: The Department records reported demand for which visa numbers are not immediately available (oversubscribed categories), or which is in excess of the post's stated capacity, for consideration for later allotments.
+(U) Duplicative Reporting to be Avoided: The Department records reported demand for which visa numbers are not immediately available (oversubscribed categories), for consideration for later allotments.
 The post should not repeat previously reported pending demand in subsequent reports.

 g.
-(U) Negative Reports Not Required: Immigrant visa-issuing posts that have no reportable applicants for a given month need not submit a negative Report 20.
+(U) Negative Reports Not Required: IV-issuing posts that have no reportable applicants for a given month need not submit a negative Report 20.

 9 FAM 504.3-2(A)(2) (U) Grouping of Priority Dates by the Department